Skip to main content

 Variational Autoencoder.

-Encoder outputs mu and log_var (for numerical stability).
+Encoder outputs mu and log_var (log of variance, not variance directly).

 """